historical-theology/stthomas/faith-reason-revelation/syllabus-regular-spring2024.md

 ## Other Class Policies

+### Electronic Devices

+Electronic devices such as laptop computers and digital tablets are only permitted in class when situationally required, such as for doing a group project or accessing a specific digital reading -- or, of course, for students with documented medical conditions (notably, visual impairments) that require the use of specific electronic accessories.
+Otherwise, they should not be used in class.
+I (Dr. Stephan) strongly prefer that such electronic devices be kept in students' bags.

+I might ask a student who distracts other students and/or the instructor with out-of-place electronic device usage to leave the class for the day; that student would then be marked as "Absent" against his/her attendance record (grade).

+Cell phone usage is never appropriate in a classroom.
+If you should have an urgent matter to address that requires making a telephone call or text messaging, then you ought to step out of the room to take care of it.

 ### Late Submissions

-I know that life happens, and I know that the best work sometimes has to be submitted late (the Sistine Chapel's painting went behind schedule, after all).
+I (Dr. Stephan) know that life happens, and I know that the best work sometimes has to be submitted late (the Sistine Chapel's painting went behind schedule, after all).
 At the same time, this class is a team effort, so we all must strive to have our work to share with each other on time.
 Even one 'weak link' can tear down everyone's experience; you (as an individual student) really do matter to the class as a whole.

 With all that in mind, I have structured class assignments in such a way that there should not be any legitimate reason for anyone to make a late submission.
 Most late submissions will incur a late penalty, and, occasionally, I will not be able to accept a late submission at all.

 ### Statement on Software Freedom
-I am a longtime advocate of Free Software as defined by the [Free Software Foundation](https://www.gnu.org/philosophy/free-sw.en.html).
+I (Dr. Stephan) am a longtime advocate of Free Software as defined by the [Free Software Foundation](https://www.gnu.org/philosophy/free-sw.en.html).
 I encourage you to teach yourself about software freedom.
-For my part, I promise that I will never require you to use non-free software, except tools that are currently required as part of our experience at the University of St. Thomas (e.g. Microsoft Teams).
-To the contrary, whenever possible, I will encourage or require you even to submit your work in formats with open standards.
+For my part, I promise that I will never require you to use non-free software, except tools that are currently required as part of our experience at the University of St. Thomas (e.g. Microsoft Teams and Blackboard).
+To the contrary, whenever possible, I will encourage you to prepare your work in free software and submit it in formats with open standards.

-### Class Prayer
+## Class Prayer
 A Prayer by St. Thomas Aquinas

-Grant, O Merciful God, that I may ardently desire, prudently examine, truthfully acknowledge, and perfectly accomplish what is pleasing to Thee for the praise and glory of Thy name.
+> Grant, O Merciful God, that I may ardently desire, prudently examine, truthfully acknowledge, and perfectly accomplish what is pleasing to Thee for the praise and glory of Thy name.
 Amen.